Who Might Develop Anxiety?

 Hallam (1992 p 2) offers a number of characteristics of anxiety:

-- An unpleasant quality of subjective experience, varying from ‘tension’ to ‘terror’
+- An unpleasant, subjective sensation, varying from ‘tension’ to ‘terror’

 - An awareness of imminent danger or harm, whether or not its sources can be specified

-- An experience of bodily sensations associated particularly with activation of the autonomic nervous system
+- An experience of bodily sensations associated particularly with the activation of the autonomic nervous system

 - A strong urge to flee to a place of safety